VidmarDev/rummiscore/README.md

 ## Contributing

-If you'd like to submit a pull request (PR) or suggest new features (such as additional language support or further game enhancements), don't hesitate. :)
+If you'd like to submit a pull request (PR) or suggest new features (such as additional language support or further tool enhancements), don't hesitate. :)

 ## License